drashland/unilogger/README.md

 Both logger types provide the same API methods.
 The only difference is, one logs to the console, one logs to a file.

-Within the constructor, you can pass in `tag_string` and `tag_string_fns`.
+Within the constructor, you can pass in `level`, `tag_string` and `tag_string_fns`.
 Both of these allow you to pass in custom data to the message if you wish to:

 ```ts
 const logger = new ConsoleLogger({ // or FileLogger